 Carrot and Butternut Squash Soup with Coconut Milk

-My family loves a tasty homemade creamy and comforting soup recipe, and I’m a big fan of meatless meals that are loaded with veggies.
-So, it’s no surprise that this butternut squash and carrot soup has been happening on repeat on our menu!
+My family loves creamy and comforting soup recipes, and I’m a big fan of meatless meals that are loaded with veggies.
+So, it’s no surprise that this roasted butternut squash and carrot soup has been on repeat on our menu.
+It’s our new favorite soup!

-This cozy soup is loaded with fresh vegetables that are roasted to bring out their natural sweetness.
-Next, the roasted veggies are simmered on the stove with sweet apple and plenty of spices, which take it to a whole other level.
+This cozy soup is loaded with fresh vegetables, roasted to bring out their natural sweetness.
+Next, the roasted veggies are simmered on the stove with sweet apples and plenty of spices, which take it to another level.

-To make this butternut squash carrot soup even better, it’s then blended until smooth and topped off with a splash of coconut milk for an incredibly creamy consistency and rich flavour.
+To make this butternut squash carrot soup even better, it’s then blended until smooth and topped off with a splash of coconut milk for an incredibly creamy consistency and rich flavor.

 As a result, it’s the perfect weeknight dinner, especially after a long, chilly day.
 Plus, leftovers make for super delicious packed lunches or quick meals throughout the week!